enyojs/enyo-docs/developer-guide/building-apps/managing-data/building-data-driven-apps.md

 ### Fetching Models from REST Endpoints

-Although it is often useful to initialize a model using an object literal (as seen above), `enyo.Model` instances are often populated based on data from a remote source.
+Although it is often useful to initialize a model using an object literal (as seen above), `enyo/Model` instances are often populated based on data from a remote source.
 To simplify this process, the Enyo data layer uses [Sources](#sources) to configure data endpoints.